walmartlabs/lacinia/docs/tutorial/init-schema.rst

   See documentation about :doc:`/objects`, :doc:`/fields`, and :doc:`/queries`.

 A Lacinia schema is an `EDN <https://github.com/edn-format/edn>`_ file.
-It is a map of maps; the top level keys identify the type of definition: ``:objects``,``:interfaces``, ``:enums``, and so forth.
+It is a map of maps; the top level keys identify the type of definition: ``:objects``, ``:interfaces``, ``:enums``, and so forth.
-The inner maps are keywords to a type-specific structure.
+The inner maps are from keywords to a type-specific structure.

-`Query` is a special object that contains the GraphQL queries that a client can execute.
+Query is a special object that contains the GraphQL queries that a client can execute.
 This schema defines a single query, ``gameById``, that returns an object as defined by the ``BoardGame`` type.